Options for Spending Unused FSA Funds

 Written by Aimee Reynard

-Updated 4 months ago
+Updated 4 weeks ago

 Rollover: A rollover allows employees to carry over unused FSA funds to the new plan year.
-The employer decides how much can be rolled over per plan year (up to the IRS-regulated maximum of $640 for 2024).
+The employer decides how much can be rolled over per plan year (up to the IRS-regulated maximum of $660 for 2025).
 This does not affect the maximum election amount allowed by the IRS.
 An employee can elect the full amount and still have unused dollars rolled over with no penalty.

 Grace Period: A grace period is a 2.5-month period following the end of a plan year.
 During this period, an employee may pay for new expenses with funds remaining in the plan year that has just ended, using an Ameriflex card or by submitting a manual claim.
 Per IRS requirements, the Grace Period must be two full months and 15 days.